mtoensing/RaspberryPiMinecraftDocker/README.md

-# Raspberry Pi Minecraft Docker
+# Raspberry Pi Minecraft Java Docker
-Install a Minecraft Docker Server using Docker within seconds.
+Install a Minecraft Java Server and Watchtower for automatic updates using Docker within seconds.
+Both will start automatically after a reboot.

 # Quick start